s2ksh77/react_hooks/useTitle/README.md

-# sooks/use-title
+# @soo_hooks/use-title

-Reack Hook to update your document's title
+React Hook to update your document's title